Andy Crosby: Early career

-Crosby was born in Rotherham, West Riding of Yorkshire.
-He began his football career as a trainee with Leeds United, having been with the club as a youth-team player since at least 1987.
+Crosby began his football career as a trainee with Leeds United, having been with the club as a youth team player since at least 1987.
 He was released to Doncaster Rovers – managed by former Leeds boss Billy Bremner – after failing to break into the first-team at Elland Road.
 He featured 26 times in the 1991–92 season as Rovers finished 21st in the Fourth Division.
-The creation of the Premier League saw the Fourth Division renamed the Third Division, and Doncaster ended the 1992–93 season in 16th-place under the stewardship of Steve Beaglehole.
+The creation of the Premier League saw the Fourth Division renamed the Third Division, and Doncaster ended the 1992–93 season in 16th place under the stewardship of Steve Beaglehole.
 Crosby spent a brief part of the 1993–94 season on loan at Halifax Town, featuring just once for the Conference club.
+He played two reserve team games as a trialist for Wrexham.

 Darlington

-Crosby signed with Alan Murray's Darlington in December 1993, which went on to end the 1993–94 campaign second-from-bottom of the Football League.
+Crosby signed in December 1993 with Alan Murray's Darlington, which went on to end the 1993–94 campaign second-from-bottom of the Football League.
 Darlington also finished second-from-bottom in 1994–95, with Crosby clocking up 41 appearances.
-The "Quakers" improved under new manager Jim Platt, and Crosby played 55 games in the 1995–96 campaign as Darlington qualified for the play-offs after finishing in fifth-place; he played in a back five alongside centre-backs Sean Gregan and Matty Appleby, supported by wing-backs Mark Barnard and Simon Shaw.
+The "Quakers" improved under new manager Jim Platt, and Crosby played 55 games in the 1995–96 campaign as Darlington qualified for the play-offs after finishing in fifth place; he played in a back five alongside centre-backs Sean Gregan and Matty Appleby, supported by wing-backs Mark Barnard and Simon Shaw.
 He captained the club in their play-off final defeat to Plymouth Argyle, the club's first appearance at Wembley Stadium.
-However Darlington returned to the lower half of the division under new manager David Hodgson, finishing 18th in 1996–97 and 19th in 1997–98, with Crosby bringing his final tally at Darlington to 211 league and cup appearances.
+However, Darlington returned to the lower half of the division under new manager David Hodgson, finishing 18th in 1996–97 and 19th in 1997–98, with Crosby bringing his final tally at Darlington to 211 league and cup appearances.

 Chester City

-He joined Chester City in July 1998, where he partnered Matt Woods in central defence.
+He joined Chester City in July 1998, partnering with Matt Woods in central defence.
 Kevin Ratcliffe's "Seals" would finish 14th in the Third Division at the end of the 1998–99 season, with Crosby scoring four goals in 46 games and being sent off twice.
 He was transfer-listed by controversial owner Terry Smith and told the media that the club was "falling apart".
 Chester City were later ordered to pay Crosby £3,800 in outstanding bonuses and wages.